Why does rTMS work?

 Once the motor threshold is determined, the coil is then brought forward so that it rests above the front region of the patient’s brain.
 Treatment is then commenced.
 During the treatment, patients will hear a series of clicking sounds and will feel a tapping sensation under the treatment coil.

 Motor threshold is not checked at every treatment but may be reassessed if there is concern it may have changed, for example, because of a change in medication.

 rTMS is always prescribed by a TMS physician.
 At Johns Hopkins, all TMS physicians are specifically TMS credentialed by the Hospital.
 The initial motor threshold is always determined by a TMS physician.
 The treatment itself is administered by an experienced TMS technician under the supervision of the TMS physician or by the TMS physician.

 The TMS technician or physician will always be present to monitor the patient during the treatment.
 The patient can stop a treatment at any time by asking the staff member present.

 How long is an rTMS procedure?

 rTMS therapy involves a series of treatment sessions.
-Treatment sessions are approximately 40 minutes each, and administered 5 days a week.
+Treatment sessions vary in length depending on the TMS coil used and the number of pulses delivered but typically last around 30 – 40 minutes.
+Patients receive TMS 5 days a week.
 A typical course of rTMS is 4 to 6 weeks.
 However, this can vary depending on an individual’s response to treatment.